-iCare Super can assist you with your SMSF borrowing needs and open up a new world of investment opportunities.
-Speak to one of our specialists in self managed super fund loans today.
+iCare Super is here to assist you with your SMSF borrowing needs, unlocking a new realm of investment opportunities.
+Connect with one of our specialists in self-managed super fund loans today.

-A SMSF can borrow from the following sources to purchase properties or other assets:
+An SMSF can secure funds from various sources to acquire properties or other assets:

-The legislation does not prohibit on who can lend to the SMSF, so it is really up to the trustees to decide how to finance the purchase of the property or the other assets in the SMSF.
+Legislation does not impose restrictions on who can lend to the SMSF, leaving it to the trustees to determine how to finance property or other asset purchases within the SMSF.

-A limited recourse SMSF borrowing arrangement requires an SMSF trustee to take out a loan from a third party lender.
-The trustee then uses the loaned funds to purchase a single asset (or collection of identical assets that have the same market value) to be held in a separate trust.
+A limited recourse SMSF borrowing arrangement involves the SMSF trustee taking out a loan from a lender.
+The loaned funds are then used to purchase a single asset or a collection of identical assets held in a separate trust.

 A trustee of an SMSF or its investment manager must ensure that all investments are conducted on an arm’s length basis or, if the parties are not at arm’s length, that the terms of the investment are no more favourable to the other party than they would be if the parties were dealing at arm’s length.